Enterprise and the Entrepreneur

 During the last five weeks of class, you will be divided into teams of five and given the task of developing the plans for a start-up enterprise.
 The final result will be a written business plan and your team will present a verbal project proposal to outside visitors.
 You will receive both an individual and team grade for this effort.
 As the project is developed, individual team members will make progress reports.
 Details on this assignment will be provided in class.

 Reading in this course is essential.
-There is one text assigned for this course: (1) Engineering You Start-up: A Guide for the High-Tech Entrepreneur, by James A. Swanson and Michael L. Baird, 2nd edition, Professional Publications, ISBN 1888577916 (code S&B in course calendar).
+There are two books assigned for this course: (1) Engineering You Start-up: A Guide for the High-Tech Entrepreneur, by James A. Swanson and Michael L. Baird, 2nd edition, Professional Publications, ISBN 1888577916 (code S&B in course calendar), and (2) The Launch Pad: Inside T Combinator, Silicon Valley's Most Exclusive School for Startups, Penguin, ISBN 978-1-101-6011440 (Note: You can wait until September 24 to get a paperback version of this, which is much cheaper, on Amazon).
 Review the course calendar for the reading assignments.
 You are expected to have completed the assigned reading for each week prior to the beginning of class on Tuesday for that week.
 Each Tuesday, with few exceptions, we are going to discuss that reading.
 On that day, one or two students will be chosen randomly to lead the discussion and your grade will depend, in part, upon how well you do that.
 Failure to be prepared will result automatically in a low grade.

 One third of your grade will be determined by your class participation in discussions and presentations, including the discussion of the readings assigned for each week, as described in the paragraph above.
 When you speak and submit written assignments, I write things down and I remember what you've done.
 (This is the way it is done in a corporation and in the kinds of public contact one makes when one is an entrepreneur - you don't take tests in real life, except for when you're getting your driver's license).One third of your grade will be determined by the grade given for your team's business plan, which is due at the end of the semester.
 One third of your grade will be determined by the team grade that I give your team based upon your end-of-semester oral presentation.